SB300 Alabama 2017 Session

 - Schools, Alabama School Choice and Student Opportunity Act, appointing authorities for memberships on commission revised, State Dept. of Ed. to annually publish list of registered authorizers, statewide deadlines on timeline provided further, authorizers permitted to encourage proposals with specific approach or theme, execution time for charter contract extended from 60 to 120 days, operational funding provisions revised, Secs.
 16-6F-6, 16-6F-7, 16-6F-10 am'd.

-This bill would require the State Department of Education to annually publish a list of registered local authorizers and would allow an applicant to apply directly to the commission if a particular school system is not listed.
+- The State Department of Education must annually publish a list of registered local authorizers and applicants may apply directly to the commission if their district is not listed.

-This bill would permit authorizers to encourage proposals that include a specific academic approach or theme.
+- Authorizers may encourage proposals that include a specific academic approach or theme to address educational needs.

 - Subjects